browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

  clopen_example, which will not be repeated here.
 The host code is shown below, wherein MPI code has been added so as to allow the outer product of two vectors two be distributed across multiple MPI processes, each performing the calculation on a GPU provided to it exclusively.
-Notice that no where in the code is there an effort to determine which GPU should be used on a multi-GPU platform.
+Notice that nowhere in the code is there an effort to determine which GPU should be used on a multi-GPU platform.
 For every processes, devnum=0.